suchja/generators/GoDocker/Design.md

  -	There is probably no need for a Dockerfile in the generators root dir.
  -	brickv as well as brickd will get their own Dockerfile for building and running.
  -	define how to handle firmware build and deploy process
+-	With the latest release of Docker (1.9.0) *Persistant Storage* was improved.
+So far only few information is available.
+It seems to be all about *volume plugins*.
+However, I still have not seen any good explanation or example.
+This [article](https://blog.docker.com/2015/06/extending-docker-with-plugins/) is one of the few resources about this topic.

 ## Source-code in base image approach